KohaILS/koha-manual-zh-cn/source/circulation.rst

 |image486|

+     **Note**

+     The :ref:`previousIssuesDefaultSortOrder` system preference controls
+     in which order these previous checkouts appear (earliest to latest, or latest to earliest).

 At the top of the Check out screen is a box for you to type or scan the item's barcode into.